martincostello/blog/source/2015-06-21-why-i-switched-from-wordpress-to-middleman.md

 So the first problem was that the MySQL database that Azure automatically provisioned for me when the WordPress blog was initially provisioned is through a third-party provider.
 I had no idea where this was, but eventually through some clicking of buried-away links in the Azure portal I found a link through to the third-party portal for the database.
 It was then that I discovered that the database was on a free tier with a paltry 20MB maximum size.
 20MB seemed a bit pathetic considering with one post I'd already used 15MB, and I already wanted to move the database to a different subscription so why remove the limit and start paying more?
 So how do you move a MySQL database from one subscription to another?
 I don't know, I never found out - more on this later.

 The next hurdle was that I'm not really au-fait with MySQL management given I'm a Microsoft/Windows guy, and if I'm honest I wasn't particularly inclined to learn to do so either.
 Microsoft have been pushing for SQL Server interoperability with PHP (which WordPress is written in) for [a while](http://blogs.technet.com/b/dataplatforminsider/archive/2014/11/06/available-today-preview-release-of-the-sql-server-php-driver.aspx) so I thought why not migrate to use SQL Server as the data store instead?
 That way I can host a SQL database (which I know how to do) in Azure in the right subscription and point WordPress at that instead.
 There's [PHP drivers for SQL Server]
 (https://msdn.microsoft.com/en-us/data/ff657782.aspx) now and a [WordPress plugin](https://wordpress.org/plugins/wordpress-database-abstraction/) for using SQL Server as well?
-Microsoft have even [blogged about](http://blogs.msdn.com/b/brian_swan/archive/2010/05/12/running-wordpress-on-sql-server.aspx) how to do it, so it can't be that hard, right?
-Wrong.
+Microsoft have even [blogged about](http://blogs.msdn.com/b/brian_swan/archive/2010/05/12/running-wordpress-on-sql-server.aspx) how to do it, so it can't be that hard, right? **Wrong** as I was about to discover.

 ## The Abortive Attempt To Use SQL Server